-Maple Syrup - Any sweetener will work for the oats, agave, or brown sugar can also be used.
+Pure maple syrup - Any sweetener will work for the oats, agave, or brown sugar can also be used.
 Alter the amount to fit your own unique sweetness preference.

-Ground Cinnamon - Can’t have cinnamon overnight oats without the cinnamon!
+Ground cinnamon - Can’t have cinnamon overnight oats without the cinnamon!

 Vanilla extract - To make these vanilla cinnamon overnight oats, add about ¼ teaspoon of vanilla extract for more flavor.

 Add some fresh or cooked fruit as a topping to change up the flavor of the cinnamon overnight oats.
 I usually just stick to adding 1-2 tablespoons of raisins to the oats as they soak overnight per the recipe.
-The dried fruit puffs up a little from soaking in the milk, and I just love the cinnamon-raisin flavor combination.
+The dried fruit puffs up a little after soaking in the milk, and I just love the cinnamon-raisin flavor combination.

 - Sliced bananas (I would add them the morning of so they don’t brown)